yahyamallak/Masar/README.md

 ## Installation

-Clone this repository or download the files:
+Run this command to install the library:

 ```bash